What is the mission of the AHA?

 Does the AHA do anything internationally?

-The AHA is a proud, founding member of the International Humanist and Ethical Union, currently based in London.
-The IHEU is the world union of over 100 humanist, rationalist, secular, ethical culture, atheist and freethought organizations from more than 40 countries.
+The AHA is a proud, founding member of Humanists International (formerly the International Humanist and Ethical Union or IHEU), currently based in London.
+Humanists International is the world union of over 100 humanist, rationalist, secular, ethical culture, atheist and freethought organizations from more than 40 countries.

 How can I support the work of the AHA?